bitsofcotton/ddpmopt/README.md

 The pred command (curdir)w...-bit.ppm output is omitter on shortcut for decomposing and apply to the predictions, this might includes specific -&gt; {y} prediction -&gt; reverse chain by finding some of the patterns but they doesn't have handles what information to omit for predictions.

 Also, these predictors doesn't handle what meaning to omit on next image, so is composition around collection of predictions.

-Either, pred command (curdir)w...-bit.ppm output have a glitch same as curdir-bit.ppm command having some gulf when we're bad luck, either we cannot get proper prediction collection composition from small number of the input contexts.
+The goki_check_cc:test.py:\[pq\]red\+\+ command shrink image into reasonable parameters on surface condition they includes some omitting meanings.
+We looked some of the graphics set result, they might be what we wanted to get but not the actually one but ok for us, so we close this repository with this condition.

 # Tips on mixing PRNG to gain original stream
-If ideal PRNG is given to our predv, we can output some of the nrecur specified ddpmopt command and result is at least 4 of candidate we get.
+If ideal PRNG is given to our predv, we can output some of the nrecur specified ddpmopt command and result is at least 4 of candidate we get one of them shall be well.
 However, such a PRNG condition is hard because they must have algorithms' eigen vector to be changed by selecting seed by theirselves.

 # T command